sampuppala66/odfl-infra-replication/README.md

-# SBA Cloud Foundations
+# ODFL Cloud Foundations
-Provision GCP infrastructure resource for SBA
+Provision GCP infrastructure resource for ODFL

 # Code structure
-Two dimention structure for IaC:
+Two dimension structure for IaC:
 * Structured by module per product or service.
-Each module has its cohesiveness of provivisoning a GCP product or service.
+Each module has its cohesiveness of provisioning a GCP product or service.
 * This is just for the dev env.